Information for Modified Proposal Summary

 The proposal summaries submitted by participants will be used as the core of a proposal development session that has two main goals: 1) to provide you with specific critical comments to help you develop and present your idea for the proposed project; and 2) to discuss attributes critical to all well-constructed proposals.

 The central activity in this session will be to provide constructive critique on your submitted summaries.
 You will receive substantive feedback from at least two workshop facilitators and three participants who will read and discuss YOUR summary.
 All participants who join in this session will submit a summary and all will serve as a 'reviewer'.
 We will remind participants that all reviewers are required to keep summary reviews and contents confidential.
-Your project summary will NOT be posted to any public website, and all hard copies that you do not take with you will be destroyed after the end of the session.
+Your project summary will NOT be posted to any website, and all hard copies that you do not take with you will be destroyed after the end of the session.

 Past participants have found the session well worth the upfront time commitment required to hone the modified proposal summary prior to submittal.
 Here are past participants' comments about this specific session: